 - Coretta Scott King Book Award Winners - given to outstanding African American authors and illustrators of books for children and young adults that demonstrate an appreciation of African American culture and universal human values.

-- Full films of 13th and Strong Island are available on Netflix’s YouTube
+- Full films of 13th and Strong Island are available on Netflix’s YouTube Channel

 - Google Play has made these movies that will inspire your inner activist available for free

 - Race Forward is an 8-part video series explaining various forms of systemic racism